sjahu/sjahu.github.io/blog/_posts/2026-09-12-toronto-dss-atlas-crane.md

 This post can be filed under "obscure bits of information that should be easier to find". **TL;DR: DSS stands for _Dominion Structural Steel_**.

 Earlier this week, I visited the newly opened western expansion of Toronto's [Biidaasige Park](https://www.waterfrontoronto.ca/our-projects/biidaasige-park).
-Looking up at the towering Atlas Crane (a monument to the waterfront's industrial past), I noticed the letters "DSS" subtlely displayed in white-on-white metal near the top.
-Out of curiosity, I tried to look up what this stood for, but couldn't find any reference to the letters.
-I forgot about it for a couple days but had some time to do some more in-depth research today.
+Looking up at the towering Atlas Crane (a monument to the waterfront's industrial past), I noticed the letters "DSS" subtly displayed in white-on-white metal near the top.
+Out of curiosity, I tried to look up what this stood for, but I couldn't find any reference to the letters.
+I forgot about it for a couple days but had some time to do some more in-depth research this weekend.

 {% figure /assets/images/blog/2026-09-12/dss-atlas-crane-1.jpg large %}
 Photo creds: me, 2026-09-12.